12 New York City Unique Experiences

 Macy's| ©Hellotickets

-Strolling down Fifth Avenue
+Strolling Down Fifth Avenue

-Tour of New York malls
+A Tour of New York’s Malls

 Flea markets and unique shops